Identity Theft Prevention

 Updating the Program

-The College will update the Program annually in December, to reflect changes in risks to students or borrowers or to the safety and soundness of the College from identity theft, based on factors such as:
+The University will update the Program annually in December, to reflect changes in risks to students or borrowers or to the safety and soundness of The University from identity theft, based on factors such as:

-• The experiences of the College with identity theft;
+• The experiences of The University with identity theft;

 • Changes in methods of identity theft;